 We use rock salt for winter service operations, however this has a limited impact on icy surfaces when temperatures drop below minus 8 degrees centigrade.

-See our Winter Maintenance Map for information on gritting routes.
+See our priority routes maps for information on gritting routes.

 The strategic road network including all major bus service routes, main urban traffic routes, principal routes to most schools and routes to emergency service establishments.

 It takes 2.5 hours to treat ice on all Priority 1 roads, so in the morning we start treatment at 5.30 am and aim to finish by 8.00am in order to minimise disruption.
 Clearing snow can take longer.

 These are the major secondary routes which include urban spine roads into housing and industrial areas; certain rural roads and identified routes including major cul-de-sacs in housing and industrial areas; and certain roads opening up less populated rural areas.